zenstruck/browser/README.md

 ### KernelBrowser

-These browsers have the following methods:
+This browser has the following methods:

 ```php
 /** @var \Zenstruck\Browser\KernelBrowser $browser **/